great-expectations/great_expectations/docs/features/validation.rst

 Validation Operators
 *********************

 The example above demonstrates how to validate one batch of data against one expectation suite.
 The `validate` method returns a dictionary of validation results.
-This is sufficient when you explore your data and get to know Great Expectations.
+This is sufficient when exploring your data and getting to know Great Expectations.
 When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:

 * validating a group of batches that are logically related